Using Inversion

 • Rarely/Seldom/Never have I seen such a beautiful sight.

-We can also use words or expressions like the following which have a limited or negative meaning
+We can also use words or expressions like the following which have a limited or negative meaning with a change in auxilliary verb forms

 • Under no circumstances are you to leave the house.